garrandall/popular-music-data/tracks/words--are-impossible--donny-gerrard.md

 But, all I can hear are those words that never were true, Just spoken to help nobody but you,
 Words with lies inside,
-But, small enough to hide till your playing was through, ahh.
+But, small enough to hide till your playing was through, ah.

 Now, I'm standing here,
 Strange, strange voices in my ears,